Labour Party Pledge Tracker

-As Labour is now in government, they are now the party that has the most control over realising their climate pledges as they actually have the power to put these things into law.
+As Labour is now in government, they are the party that has the most control over realising their climate pledges as they actually have the power to put these things into law.
 However, as the party had some level of certainty that they were going to form the next government, you may notice that they have made fewer firm commitments than other parties.

 This is because there is more pressure on them than other parties to follow through with these promises.
-It is also worth noting that many of their pledges go beyond 2029, likely requiring another labour government in the next general election.
+It is also worth noting that many of their pledges go beyond 2029, likely requiring another Labour government in the next general election.

 The Formation of a new Industrial Strategy